Samuel Fred Smith, of Seneca, died at his home following a battle with pancreatic cancer on Wednesday morning, March 25, 2020.

 Funeral arrangements are being completed by Hile-Best Funeral Home in Seneca, Cranberry Township.
 Online condolences may be sent to the family by visiting www.hilebest.com

-To plant a tree in memory of Samuel F. Smith, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Samuel F. Smith, please visit our floral store.